FAQs

 How much does flight training cost?

-We use a custom so transparent tuition model that varies depending on each student’s circumstances.
+We use a customized transparent tuition model that varies depending on each student’s circumstances.
 Depending on the ratings and time building needs of each student, their location, and whether or not they require housing can create quite a range in tuition pricing.
 We recommend connecting with an enrollment advisor to discuss your career interests, needs, and background in order to get your personalized quote.

 What does my average day look like as a pilot in training?